atlassian/gostatsd/README.md

 ----------------------------------------
 Backends and cloud providers are configured using `toml`, `json` or `yaml` configuration file passed via the `--config-path` flag.
 For all configuration options see source code of the backends you are interested in.
+A cloudprovider should not be used on the aggregation server when forwarding data to it, as the source IP address is not propagated.
+A cloudprovider can be used on the forwarder host, however.
 Configuration file might look like this:
 ```
 [graphite]
 	address = "192.168.99.100:2003"